Kuznetsov-Ilia/cv/index.md

 Stencil, Svelte, Openresty, Postgrest, Lua, Tarantool, Go, PL/pgSQL, Perl

 ### Objective
+I've been working as frontend engineer for more than 10+ years in 3 countries, in enterprises and startups, in domain of marketplaces, e-commerce, entertaiment and online-services.

 As a highly-skilled, innovative and creative team player I am looking for the competitive Front-End Engineer position where I can utilize my 10+ years of experience in delivering the most valuable user experience within reasonable timing.
 Having started as a PHP CMS developer and having passed through all stages of enterprise-level projects I possess profound knowledge of flexibility and creativity needed to meet user requirements and exceed the expectations.
 Along with my passion to learn and wide practical experience in using the cutting edge front-end tools and technologies including React, TypeScript, Webpack and others I always keep a project in modern and highly maintainable state so vital for stability and success.

 ---